Let’s all make Crosby PLASTIC FREE!

-Story House Café – all takeaway products (cups, cutlery, boxes and straws made from compostable materials).
+Story House Café, Crosby Village – all takeaway products compostable materials.

-Crosby Leisure Centre – paper straws, wooden forks and plastic free cups.
+Crosby Leisure Centre – plastic free in Cafe Vita.

-The Good Catch – plastic free, apart from forks which they are replacing soon.
+The Good Catch, Crosby Village – plastic free, apart from forks which they are replacing soon.

-The Little Macaron Shop and Caz’s Kitchen – plastic free, saying, “Far too much plastic is in the world and it never felt right being part of the problem.”
+The Little Macaron Shop and Caz’s Kitchen, St John’s Road – plastic free, saying, “Far too much plastic is in the world and it never felt right being part of the problem.”

 Plaza Cinema – watch this space for when they do – and when others join them.